cyborg-ai-git/app_cyborgai_cli/README.md

 - **`feature/*`**: Feature development branches (e.g., `feature/issue_123_new_feature`)
 - **`release/*`**: Release preparation branches (e.g., `release/v1.2.0`)

+**Note on Hotfix Branches**: We do not use `hotfix/*` branches in our CyborgAI standard workflow.
+All code must be fully tested and verified before deployment.
+We believe that good code takes time, and proper testing through the standard feature → develop → release → master flow ensures quality and stability.

 ### Workflow Commands
 ```bash
 # Start new feature